Wolverhampton: Police

-Demography
+Demographics

 The 2021 Census gives the Wolverhampton Urban Subdivision as the second largest in the West Midlands conurbation.
 The figure given for Wolverhampton is 263,727.
 The proportion of females within the city (50.9%) is slightly higher than that of males (49.1%).

 Wolverhampton has an ethnically diverse population; 60.6% of the city's population were white in the 2021 census, 21.2% were Asian, 9.3% were Black, 5.3% were mixed, and 3.6 were from another ethnic group.

 Based upon the 2021 census, Wolverhampton has a Christian population of 43.8%.
 The proportion of Wolverhampton residents professing no religion was 27.8%.
-Of religious groupings, Sikhism has the second largest following in Wolverhampton, accounting for 12% of the population in 2021, increased from 9.1% in the 2011 census, meaning the city has the largest percentage of Sikhs in England and Wales, and the third largest community numerically.
+Of religious groupings, Sikhism has the second largest following in Wolverhampton, accounting for 12% of the population in 2021, increasing from 9.1% in the 2011 census, meaning the city has the largest percentage of Sikhs in England and Wales, and the third largest community numerically.
 The proportion of people following Islam was 5.5%, whilst Hinduism was followed by 3.7%, the figure for Buddhism was 0.3%.

 Wolverhampton is within the top 11% of local council areas in England and Wales (excluding London Boroughs) for public transport use for travelling to work at 16% of the total.
 63% used private transport, either as a driver or passenger, 13% cycled or travelled on foot, whilst 8% worked from home.

 Car ownership is lower than the average for England and Wales with 35.2% of households not owning a car, compared with 26.8% nationally.
 Single car ownership is in line with national averages (Wolverhampton 42.9%, England and Wales 43.8%), while the proportion of households owning more than one car is lower than the national average.

 As of the 2021 United Kingdom census, with Wolverhampton's high British Asian population, the British Muslim, British Hindus and Sikh communities are more numerous than the national average.